raspishake/rsudp/docs/settings.rst

 :code:`tweets` (Twitter notification module)
 *************************************************

-tweets if "enabled" is true, and all API keys have been generated and are correctly entered, then this module will use the Twitter API to create tweets when an ALARM message arrives on the queue.
+If "enabled" is true, and all API keys have been generated and are correctly entered, then the :class:`rsudp.c_tweet.Tweeter` class will use the Twitter API to create tweets when an ALARM message arrives on the queue.
 If "tweet_images" is true, then the module will also tweet a saved image of the event, if "eq_screenshots" is set to :json:`true` in the "plot" module.